espinbrandon49/EZ-Commerce-Duz-It/README.md

 ```
 npm run start
 ```
-### Insomnia can be used to open the API API POST, PUT, and DELETE routes
+### Insomnia can be used to open the API GET POST, PUT, and DELETE routes
 5. [Insomnia.rest](https://docs.insomnia.rest/)

 ## Demo